 When tyrosine, an amino acid, breaks down, it produces a compound known as Tyramine.
 Tyramine is often found in plants, foods, and animals.

 Tyramine triggers a flight or fight response in your body.
 The adrenal glands automatically send the fight or flight chemicals, catecholamines into the bloodstream after encountering tyramine.
 Catecholamines act as both neurotransmitters and hormones including epinephrine, dopamine, and norepinephrine.
 The combination can give a burst of energy while also elevating your blood pressure and heart rate.
 Most people do not experience side effects when consuming foods with tyramine.
 However, if one consumes too much, it can result in a life-threatening blood pressure spike and tyramine headache.

-But for some people, tyramines can be hard to process, and can make it into the bloodstream even if you don’t eat very much of them.
+For some people, tyramines can be hard to process and can make it into the bloodstream even if you don’t eat very much of them.
 Starting in the 1960s, researchers suspected that these people were subject to migraine headaches.
 Numerous studies linked the compound tyramine to migraine headaches and found that avoiding it could help people reduce migraines.

 Foods High in Tyramine